Thinking about getting IUD?

 - Your period will return once IUD is removed

-Talk to Expert before you want it!!
+Talk to an Expert before Treatment!

 Please let the receptionist know when making an appointment that you would like to make an appointment to discuss the IUD.
 You will need to see the GP for an examination prior to having the IUD inserted.